ymz-ncnk/musgo/README.md

 field.
 There is no practical reason for decoding the rest of the structure when we already know that it is not valid.

-For an alias type, you can set up validators with the help of the `MusGo.GenerateAlias()` method.
+For an alias type, you can set up validators with help of the `MusGo.GenerateAlias()` method.

 ## Validators